allusa/tesi/src/roundrobinson/trunk/readme.txt

 ============

 This is implemented as a Python library.
 There is not an official release yet.
-It can be installed as a Python library or to only test you can rename this directory to `roundrobinson` and use it locally with `python`.
+It can be installed as a Python library, rename this directory to `roundrobinson` and choose:

+* To only test use it locally with `python`.

+* To use as a locally installed library, copy it to `/usr/local/lib/python2.7/dist-packages/roundrobinson/`.

+* Create a virtualenv.

+It has only been tested with python2.7.

+RounRobinson depends on pyTsms, which is included but can also be installed separately.